Skip to Content

 Dave’s Pumpkin Patch is a working farm with tons of activities lined up for all ages.
 There is no better way to begin October than visiting one of the pumpkin farms in California.

-The pumpkins at Dave’s Pumpkin Patch range from white pumpkins to pie pumpkins and blue pumpkins to cinderella pumpkins.
+The pumpkins at Dave’s Pumpkin Patch range from white pumpkins to pie pumpkins and blue pumpkins to Cinderella pumpkins.
 After selecting one, treat yourself to some delicious food, in particular Dave’s famous apple cider cinnamon doughnuts.

 Pumpkin patch California